What’s the lowdown?

 So how long does the Mirena coil last?

-According to the Faculty of Sexual and Reproductive Health (FSRH) in the UK, the Mirena coil releases approximately 20μg of levonorgestrel a day, reducing to 10μg per day after 5 years.
-There is also some limited evidence to suggest it may provide effective contraception beyond 5 years.
+According to the Faculty of Sexual and Reproductive Health (FSRH) in the UK, the Mirena coil releases approximately 20μg of levonorgestrel a day, reducing to 9μg per day after 6 years.
+This is still an effective amount of progestogen for contraception, but may also explain why some users start to develop different side effects throughout their time using the coil.

 If you are over 45 years old at the time you have your Mirena coil fitted then you can rely on it for contraception, without getting it replaced, until you are 55 years old.
 However, if you are using your Mirena coil as part of hormone replacement therapy (HRT) to manage menopausal symptoms, then this must be changed after 5 years (read more in our guide to Mirena and the menopause).